edbennett/lava-ros-lectures/decks/ildg/slides.md

 ![Icon of an identity badge with the ILDG logo on](./images/ildg-identities.svg) <!-- .element height="400px" style="vertical-align: middle" -->

 Script:
 ILDG services provide a single identity, that you can use to query the metadata and file catalogues, download configurations, and upload ensembles.
-Some of these require your identit to be given specific access rights&mdash;for example, most storage elements need you to be specifically authorised to access them, and you need permission from a research group to upload ensembles under their namespace.
+Some of these require your identity to be given specific access rights&mdash;for example, most storage elements need you to be specifically authorised to access them, and you need permission from a research group to upload ensembles under their namespace.
 However, the identity used is the same throughout.

 -